msabramo/kallithea/docs/usage/general.rst

 Cloning remote repositories
 ---------------------------

-RhodeCode has an ability to clone remote repos from given remote locations.
+Kallithea has an ability to clone remote repos from given remote locations.
 Currently it support following options:

 - hg  -> hg clone